Catarroja

+In October 2024 it was devastated by the overflow of the Poyo river.

 Toponym

 The town name is originally a hybrid between the Arabic term إقطاع ("iqṭā"), which means "land", and the Valencian term "roja", which means red.

 Local politics

 The Spanish Socialist Workers' Party held the mayoralty from 1979 until 1995 when a People's Party-led administration replaced them.
 This served until 2015 when Coalició Compromís gained the mayoral position as part of a minority administration.